wp-plugins/favorites/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Favorites for any post type.
-Easily add favoriting/liking, wishlists, or any other similar functionaliyt using the developer-friendly API.
+Easily add favoriting/liking, wishlists, or any other similar functionality using the developer-friendly API.

 == Description ==